-Although the on-going ECCO calculations use data from the TOPEX/POSEIDON, Jason-1, ERS-1,2 and Envisat missions, we focus here on understanding of the TOPEX/POSEIDON (hereafter TP) and Jason-1 data, as these provide the basic calibration for all the other altimeters [Le Traon et al., 2003] and have been the subject of the most intense scrutiny.
-Knowledge of the error budget for TP is summarized in Chelton et al. [2001; hereafter denoted C2001].
-Their Table 11 contains estimates for various error sources: altimeter radar noise; electromagnetic and skewness biases, which together make up the so-called sea state bias (SSB); ionospheric, wet and dry tropospheric corrections-all are part of the environmental effects that cause signal path delays; and orbit error.
-C2001 specified the total (mean and time-variable) error for each of these terms separately, with the largest being orbit error (2.5 cm), and the combined root-sum-square (rss) error was estimated at 4.1 cm.
-(Numbers in C2001 refer specifically to the dual-frequency TOPEX altimeter; the single-frequency POSEIDON altimeter is slightly more noisy and has a more uncertain ionospheric correction $[Fu \ et$ al., 1994] but such a distinction will be ignored here.)
-Although only globally averaged values are given, their comprehensive discussion of each error source indicates that several of them are expected to have considerable spatial dependence [see also Tsaoussi and Koblinsky, 1994]-a dependence which is the main focus here as it is of prime importance in global estimation problems.
+Although the ongoing ECCO calculations use data from the Ocean Topography Experiment (TOPEX)/ Poseidon, Jason-1, Geosat Follow-On (GFO), ERS-1, 2, and Envisat missions, we focus here on understanding of the TOPEX/Poseidon (hereafter TP) and Jason-1 data, as these provide the basic calibration for all the other altimeters (Le Traon et al. 2003) and have been the subject of the most intense scrutiny.
+Knowledge of the error budget for TP is summarized in Chelton et al. (2001, hereafter denoted C2001).
+Their Table 11 contains estimates for various error sources: altimeter radar noise; electromagnetic and skewness biases, which together make up the so-called sea state bias (SSB); ionospheric correction, and wet and dry tropospheric corrections (all are part of the environmental effects that cause signal path delays); and orbit error.
+C2001 specified the total (mean and time variable) error for each of these terms separately, with the largest being orbit error (2.5 cm), and the combined root-sum-ofsquares (rss) error was estimated at 4.1 cm.
+[Numbers in C2001 refer specifically to the dual-frequency TOPEX altimeter; the single-frequency POSEIDON altimeter is slightly more noisy and has a more uncertain ionospheric correction (Fu et al. 1994), but such a distinction will be ignored here.]
+Although only globally averaged values are given, their comprehensive discussion of each error source indicates that several of them are expected to have considerable spatial dependence (see also Tsaoussi and Koblinsky 1994), a dependence which is the main focus here as it is of prime importance in global estimation problems.

-The launch of Jason-1 in 2001 and the "tandem mission" with TP, during which the altimeters were flying about 70s apart in identical orbits and thus sampling essentially the same ocean variability, provided an unusual opportunity for altimeter comparison and cross-calibration.
-These efforts are discussed in six dedicated numbers of Marine Geodesy (Vol. 26, 3-4; Vol. 27, 1-4).
-Ménard et al. [2003] show globally-averaged errors for Jason-1 similar to those of TP [C2001], apart from a somewhat lower orbit error (1.5 cm), and a total rss error of 3.3 cm, well within the pre-launch specifications for Jason-1.
+The launch of Jason-1 in 2001 and the "tandem mission" with TP, during which the altimeters were flying about 70 s apart in identical orbits and thus sampling essentially the same ocean variability, provided an unusual opportunity for altimeter comparison and cross calibration.
+These efforts are discussed in six dedicated numbers of Marine Geodesy (Vol. 26, Nos.
+3-4; Vol. 27, Nos.
+1-4).
+Ménard et al. (2003) show globally averaged errors for Jason-1 similar to those of TP (C2001), apart from a somewhat lower orbit error (1.5 cm), and a total rss error of 3.3 cm, well within the prelaunch specifications for Jason-1.
 In that sense, the engineering specifications for the missions have been more than met.
 Sufficiently small pointwise error differences are, however, a necessary, but not sufficient, prescription of errors.
-If large-scale (geographically correlated) errors exist, even though bounded at any given point, they can give rise to serious estimation errors in any analysis, or least-squares fit to the observations.
+If large-scale (geographically correlated) errors exist, even though bounded at any given point, they can give rise to serious estimation errors in any analysis or least squares fit to the observations.

-Geographically-dependent errors in altimetry have been discussed primarily in the context of time mean (systematic, or bias) differences between TP and Jason-1 [Beckley et al., 2004; Dorandeu et al., 2004; Chambers et al., 2004], with orbit and SSB errors found to be partly to blame.
-Han [2004] analyzes root-mean-square (rms) differences, but only for a small region off Nova Scotia.
-Regional error budgets, focusing on time-variable terms, have not been much considered.
-Exceptions are the studies of Le Traon and Dibarboure [2004] and Whitmer et al. [2004], but the former is based on data that is substantially smoothed in time and space while the latter is based on crossover analyses that assume high frequency signals to be part of the error.
+Geographically dependent errors in altimetry have been discussed primarily in the context of time mean (systematic or bias) differences between TP and Jason-1 (Beckley et al. 2004; Dorandeu et al. 2004; Chambers et al. 2003b), with orbit and SSB errors found to be partly to blame.
+Han (2004) analyzes root-mean-square (rms) differences but only for a small region off Nova Scotia.
+Regional error budgets, focusing on timevariable terms, have not been much considered.
+Exceptions are the studies of Le Traon and Dibarboure (2004) and Whitmer et al. (2004), but the former is based on data that are substantially smoothed in time and space, while the latter is based on crossover analyses that assume high-frequency signals to be part of the error.